How To Diagnose PTSD and Treatment

 Ways Hypnotherapy is Effectively Used in the Treating PTSD

-1. Audio recordings of PTSD hypnotherapy sessions can be made so that the client can listen any time to relieve symptoms.
+Audio recordings of PTSD hypnotherapy sessions can be made.

-3. The hypnotherapist works with the client to identify each PTSD trigger so that the client experiences more control over everyday situations which before would have been a problem for them.
+-The hypnotherapist works with the client to identify each PTSD trigger.
+This helps the client feel more control in daily situations.
+These situations once would have been hard for them.